 What is Joint Home Loan?

-A joint home loan is a housing loan which is taken by more than one person and repaid with equal financial responsibility.
+A joint home loan is a housing loan which is taken by more than one person to increase home loan eligibility and repaid with equal financial responsibility.
 Family members, including spouse, parents, siblings and/or children can be the co-applicants for the joint home loan.

 WHO CAN BE A CO-BORROWER or CO-Applicant?